CarolCupas/corporatesite/_posts/2020-03-21-friendship-without-frontiers.md

 ---
+layout: post
 title: Friendship without frontiers
+subtitle: ''
 date: 2020-03-21T23:00:00.000+00:00
-thumb_img_path: '/img/photo/CC ML AC.jpg'
+thumb_img_path:
-#content_img_path: "/img/photo/CC ML AC.jpg"
 excerpt: It's said that friends are a treasure and yes they are because good friends are scarce today.
 Having people interested in knowing how you are, became having followers on social networks, however, having people who make plans to meet and see each other, go on a picnic or watch a movie at home is priceless.
-hide_header: false
-layout: post
-subtitle: ''

 permalink: friendship-without-frontiers
 lang: en
 translate-ref: amigos-sin-fronteras